Nero: Historiography

 The Annals by Tacitus (c.
-56–117 AD) is the most detailed and comprehensive history on the rule of Nero, despite being incomplete after the year 66AD.
+56–117) is the most detailed and comprehensive history on the rule of Nero, despite being incomplete after the year AD 66.
 Tacitus described the rule of the Julio-Claudian emperors as generally unjust.
 He also thought that existing writing on them was unbalanced:

 Tacitus was the son of a procurator, who married into the elite family of Agricola.
 He entered his political life as a senator after Nero's death and, by Tacitus' own admission, owed much to Nero's rivals.
 Realising that this bias may be apparent to others, Tacitus protests that his writing is true.